-A physician reveals how right-wing backlash politics have mortal consequences--even for the white voters they promise to help
+The mortal consequences of right-wing backlash politics for the white voters they promise to help